ZdenekGaluska/blender-workspace/README.md

 ## Projects

 ### [Car Showroom](car_showroom/)
-Freelance project — a fully configurable virtual showroom developed for a client.
+Freelance project — a fully configurable virtual showroom room developed for a client.
-Integrates a COLMAP photogrammetry pipeline to composite real car photos into the scene.
+The client's COLMAP photogrammetry pipeline supplies the car assets; my work was designing and building the showroom environment around them.
 Room shape, lighting, materials, and branding are all controllable from a sidebar UI panel.

 ### [Terrain Generator](terrain-generator/)
 Blender addon that generates procedural terrain using fractal noise and